winkoz/plonk/README.md

 ## Deploy your application to the cluster

-The following command will execute `kubectl apply -f deploy/deploy.yaml` against the cluster you currently have configured.
+The following command will build a docker image, publish that image to a remote docker repository and then execute `kubectl apply -f deploy/deploy.yaml` against the cluster you currently have configured with a manifest file built from the templates you have defined in your `plonk.yml`.

 ```console
 $ plonk deploy